The Last Ship (novel): Plot

 The Russian crew easily find their place in the community.
 The Pushkin is prepared and stocked to make a first voyage, with thirty-three Americans as new crew members, when the lieutenant informs Thomas that no pregnancies are forth-coming.
-Fearing that the sailors may have become sterile from radiation, it is decided to introduce the submariners, who may have been free of contamination due to being submerged, to their gene-pool.
+Fearing that the sailors may have become sterile from radiation, it is decided to introduce the submariners, who may have been free of contamination due to being submerged, to the community's gene pool.
 The voyage is postponed.

-Throughout their journey, Thomas has been pondering on voices of concern about the remaining nuclear Tomahawks.
+Throughout their journey, Thomas has been pondering on voices of concern about the ship's remaining supply of Tomahawk missiles.
 One day, before he intends to order them dismantled, Nathan James sets out for a routine maintenance drill.
 With the ship beyond the horizon, Thomas suddenly discovers that his missile firing key is missing.
 As he tries to radio the ship, someone suddenly fires the Tomahawks, seemingly to dispose of them.
 One of the missiles accidentally detonates while in flight, triggering a chain reaction among all of the other missiles, contaminating the area.

 Thomas, his remaining crew, and the Soviet crew immediately embark aboard the Pushkin to escape, but are forced to leave a contingent of crew on fishing duty behind.
-They try to find Nathan James, but discover only small pieces of wreckage.
+They try to find Nathan James, but discover only small pieces of wreckage, indicating that it was destroyed during the accidental detonation.
 Soon after leaving the area, the submarine captain has a private talk with Thomas, and the two officers shrewdly agree that they have no further use for the remaining missiles, and the freed space in the silos will serve better as living space.
 The captain has them jettisoned, hoping that they were the last of their kind.

 The Pushkin eventually reaches Antarctica, which is uncontaminated and teeming with local wildlife.
-They arrive at U.S. research facility McMurdo Station in Antarctica, which is abandoned, but contains twelve years' worth of food and supplies.
-It is decided that the entire crew, now united with American and Russian members, will use McMurdo Station as a home base, and conduct long and thorough explorations of the world during the winter, and then return in summer, when the ice breaks.
+They arrive at McMurdo Station, which is abandoned, but contains twelve years' worth of food and supplies.
+It is decided that the entire crew, now united with American and Russian members, will use McMurdo Station as a home base, and conduct long and thorough explorations of the world during the winter, returning to base during the summer when the ice breaks.

 Shortly before setting out to sea, Thomas finds himself troubled.
-With everyone, who could have taken control of the missiles, perished, he has no way to be certain of what went wrong, or even know the sequence of events that led to Nathan James’ final moments.
+With everyone who could have taken control of the missiles having perished, he has no way to be certain of what went wrong, or even know the sequence of events that led to Nathan James’ final moments.
 Agonized, he makes his first confession to the Jesuit, who absolves him, and then tells him that the quarters built onboard the submarine will need a nursery, because three women are now expecting children.